 Can I freeze the cookies?

 Yes!
 Sometimes, I will make a big batch of cookies, and then not want to eat them all in one week, so I freeze them.
+Store them in a freezer bag or freezer-safe container.
 Just let them thaw out and enjoy with some tea, soy milk or coffee.